isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2544.md

 ---
-title: MIBC Ecommerce - MIBC E-Commerce (Optimised E-commerce solution)
+title: QuickBooks Online - DigiAcc Basic
 permalink: /productivity-solutions-grant/solutionrepo/solution2544
 ---

 ### Description

-MIBC E-commerce is a powerful cross border platform that integrates with multiple channels like Lazada and Shoppe in Southeast Asia.
-MIBC helps transform e-store with various integration and simplify complex operations into a seamless experience platform that enables e-store to execute action plans entirely within one repository.
-Business owners save time to explore countless subscription-based Saas tools by learning of just 1 solution.
+QuickBooks is #1 rated globally and best-selling small business accounting software.
+It has everything you need to save you time and keep you organized.
+QuickBooks is designed for those who are unfamiliar with accounting or bookkeeping.
+Simply enter your sales and expenses, and QuickBooks will do the rest.
+In a few clicks you can create invoices, estimates, statements, expense reports, and more.
+Keep all of your accounting data organized and at your fingertips with QuickBooks.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/MIBC_20210224_Desensitised_Annex_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/InBusiness_Solutions_20200762_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria